-Roulette presents Myra Melford and Jonathan Franzen, an evening of solo piano and readings.
+Roulette presents Myra Melford and Jonathan Franzen: an evening of solo piano and readings in improvisational dialogue.

 Jonathan Franzen is the author of five novels, most recently Purity, Freedom and The Corrections, and of five works of nonfiction and translation, including The Kraus Project and Farther Away.
 He is a member of the American Academy of Arts and Letters, the German Akademie der Künste, and the French Ordre des Arts et des Lettres.